astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ) as dag:
 ```

-The DAG defined above will only run once both `dataset1` and `dataset2` have been updated.
+This DAG runs only when both `dataset1` and `dataset2` have been updated.
 These updates can occur by tasks in different DAGs as long as they are located in the same Airflow environment.

-In the Airflow UI, the schedule of the DAG will be shown as `Dataset` and the Next Run column informs you how many datasets the DAG depends on and how many of them have been updated already.
+In the Airflow UI, the DAG now has a schedule of **Dataset** and the **Next Run** column shows how many datasets the DAG depends on and how many of them have been updated.

 ![Dataset dependent DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_DatasetDependentDAG.png)